 The Carnival in Rio de Janeiro gathers millions of people each year to the shores of Brazil.
 The colourful and flashy festival can make anyone put down their grumpy mask and live a little.
 But that’s not the reason Brazilians made their way on a list of the kindest people on Earth.
 The truth is that multiple factors that make them so.
 First off, there is their Portuguese heritage.
 Family life and hospitality are integral parts of Portuguese culture, and colonists brought those traditions along with them to The New World.

 Then there’s the fact that Brazil houses many cultures under its banner.
 Most of all, however, is the humbleness of the Brazilian working class.
 Trying times can really bring out the best in anyone.

 Maybe it’s your philosophy of life that affects how friendly you are towards others.
 Or maybe it’s the ability to laugh at yourself that does it.
 It could just be your natural behaviour and how you were brought up.
+Maybe it’s because a lot of them know Brazilian Jiu Jitsu and aren’t afraid of strangers.
 A difficult life can also leave a people acting humble and friendly towards any strangers.
 We’d like to hear your opinion about these ideas.

 Do you have any experiences with friendly foreigners that you’d like to share with the world?
 Tell us who you think are the kindest people on Earth in the comments section!